Matching Paint Colors Perfectly

 Is there a way to match the color so I don't have to paint the entire room?
 Have you ever had success in matching colors in a situation like this?
 Vivian S., Cincinnati, OH

-DEAR VIVIAN: Color matching has driven many people close to the edge of insanity.
-I recently met a frustrated woman in a paint store who said that she had over 50 quart cans of paint in her basement.
+DEAR VIVIAN: Paint matching has driven many people close to the edge of insanity.
+I recently met a frustrated woman in a paint store who said that she had over fifty small cans of paint in her basement.
 These cans represented failed attempts at trying to perfectly match a wall color.

 Matching existing paint colors can be done.
 If you expect a paint store to do it for you, you need to bring in a clean sample of the paint color.